djp3/blockpliance.public/README.md

 ![Blockpliance Sticker Logo](https://assets-global.website-files.com/64fc9d87825785416c12539b/64fcb20e15ed201d5bac2906_blockpliance_stickers-2%225-p-500.png)
 # API and Developer Documentation

 Welcome to the Blockpliance API documentation.
-This guide will help you understand how to integrate and utilize our API to leverage Blockpliance's Artificial Intelligence and Machine Learning driven compliance features in your applications.
+This guide will help you understand how to integrate and utilize our API to leverage Blockpliance's Artificial Intelligence and Machine Learning driven compliance features in your applications. ([Just show me the code](#code-examples)

 ## Table of Contents